Sirturo 100 mg tablets

 Paediatric patients (5 years to less than 12 years of age)

-Fifteen patients had a median age of 7 years (range: 5-10 years), weighed 14 to 36 kg, and were 60% female, 60% Black, 33% White and 7% Asian.
+Fifteen patients had a median age of 7 years (range: 5 to 10 years), weighed 14 to 36 kg, and were 60% female, 60% Black, 33% White and 7% Asian.
 The patients were to complete at least 24 weeks of treatment with SIRTURO administered as 200 mg once daily for the first 2 weeks and 100 mg 3 times/week for the following 22 weeks using 20 mg tablets.

 5.2 Pharmacokinetic properties